Skip to main content

 What Is The Statute Of Limitations For Contracts In NJ?

-Breach of Contract: Six years for non-sales contracts and four years for contracts for the sale of goods under the Uniform Commercial Code.
-Tortious Interference
+In New Jersey, the statute of limitations for contracts is generally six years for non-sales contracts and four years for contracts for the sale of goods under the Uniform Commercial Code.

 What makes a contract legally binding in New Jersey?